assaff/msc-thesis/source/results.rst

     * how are clusters ranked?

-We examined multiple configurations of the SVM to optimized recall and precision on training sets, obtaining performance data for each (see figure comparing different classifiers we tried).
+Performance of SVM is dependent on xyz, therefore we We examined multiple configurations of the SVM to optimized recall and precision on training sets, obtaining performance data for each (see figure comparing different classifiers we tried).